 The coronavirus pandemic has changed consumers' willingness to shop online.
 Whereas two years ago, a typical Saturday morning was defined by crowded city centres and long queues, today, consumers conveniently select their products online.
 During the lockdown, for example, 34 per cent of those surveyed tested online shopping for the first time, according to The Shape of Retails Report by consulting firm Alvarez & Marsal – with the result that brick-and-mortar retail is losing long-term relevance.
 At the same time, a positive shopping experience reduces users' security concerns, for example, when providing bank details, if web stores use particularly secure and convenient procedures such as biometric authentication when logging in.

 Live formats shorten the customer journey

 This combination of a changing customer journey and high purchasing power has become a trend on all major social media platforms and has spawned entirely new features.
 Since November 2020, Instagram, for example, has released no less than five new shopping options, including product tags and its own Marketplace.
 Users can now discover new products and brands in this virtual space.
-What's more, merchants have the option of grouping their products into collections and selling them directly via the platform using the "Checkout on Instagram" function, without users leaving the app and going through further authentication on third-party platforms.
+What's more, merchants can group their products into collections and sell them directly via the platform using the "Checkout on Instagram" function without users leaving the app and going through further authentication on third-party platforms.

 High-security requirements for authentication